opensciencegrid/docker-xcache/cms-xcache/README.md

 - `XC_BLOCKSIZE`: The size of the blocks in the cache
 - `XC_PREFETCH`: Number of blocks to prefetch from a file at once

+### Use a local redirector (optional) ###

+To configure your cache to make use of a local site redirector, set the following environment variables in the same file as above:

+- `XC_REDIRECTOR_FQDN`: the hostname of your local site redirector
+- `XC_REDIRECTOR_PORT`: the port of your local site redirector

 ### Disabling OSG monitoring (optional) ###

 By default, XCache reports to the OSG so that OSG staff can monitor the health of data federations.